Murciegalo/dailyAlgorithmChallenges/README.md

 # dailyAlgorithmChallenges
-All kind of programming challenges solved with ES6,7 or 8.
+All kind of programming challenges solved with ES6.
 Daily updates